nasreenarif/cs418518-f24/README.md

 * An admin user has a different view from a regular user.
 (Later admin will approve the submitted advising sheet by student)

 # Finished Items
 * The website should have a homepage for each user, where they can view their profiles, change passwords, and update information.
-Email cannot not be changed
+Email cannot not be changed //update information updates all database entries
 * Users should be able to register new accounts using email addresses
 * Users cannot register duplicate accounts using the same email address
 * Users are identified by email address